Turn Your

 Risk Transfer

-A captive is an insurance company, and, like any insurance company, it provides protection against risks that a business faces on a daily basis.
+A POIC is an insurance company, and, like any insurance company, it provides protection against risks that a business faces on a daily basis.
 While some of these risks may be remote, they could have catastrophic consequences if they were to occur.
-Captive insurance allows a business to transfer these risks to an insurance company, so it no longer is forced to self-insure these risks.
+Private insurance allows a business to transfer these risks to an insurance company, so it no longer is forced to self-insure these risks.

 Cost Efficiency